Anagha-Vasudevan08/Anagha_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8u7v6ouedhc?start=1&controls=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For my third milestone, my main goal was to complete the full integration of all planned software modifications into the ESP32 system, as well as successfully implement a one-time password (OTP) feature that can override the normal password input in case a user forgets it.
+For my third milestone, my primary objective was to complete the full software integration of all system components on the ESP32, while also implementing a secure and functional one-time password (OTP) recovery system.
-To begin, I developed a menu interface displayed on the LCD screen.
-This menu allows users to navigate through various features using the keypad.
-To keep the display clear and easy to use, the options are organized into two separate screens, and users can switch between them by pressing the ‘0’ key.
-This ensures that even with many available options, the system remains intuitive and user-friendly.
+To achieve this, I designed and programmed a structured menu-based interface displayed on the LCD screen.
+This interface allows users to navigate through system features using the keypad.
+To maintain clarity and usability despite the number of features, I divided the interface into two pages.
+Users can seamlessly switch between these pages using the ‘0’ key, ensuring the system remains intuitive and easy to operate.
-The options I added to my menu include:
+The menu system includes the following features:

-Add a new password: allows users to create and store a new password, which they can select for authentication later.
+Add a new password: Enables users to create and store additional passwords, allowing flexibility in authentication.

-Change password: allows users to modify a previously stored password.
+Change password: Allows modification of an existing password, improving long-term usability.

-Add a fingerprint: allows users to enroll a fingerprint to an ID, with up to 127 available IDs.
+Add a fingerprint: Enables enrollment of fingerprints into the system, supporting up to 127 unique IDs.

-Delete a fingerprint: allows users to remove fingerprints that are no longer needed.
+Delete a fingerprint: Allows removal of stored fingerprints for security management.

-Forgot password: a more advanced feature where users can request a one-time password (OTP) sent externally, such as to an email, which can then be used to unlock the system.
+Forgot password (OTP): Generates and sends a one-time password externally (via email), which can temporarily override the stored password.

-Throughout the process of developing this, I focused on one goal at a time to keep everything clean and manageable.
-This approach made the coding process more organized and significantly easier to debug and integrate, ultimately making the overall development faster and more efficient.
+A major focus during this milestone was maintaining modularity in my code.
+By isolating each feature into its own function, I was able to debug and integrate components more efficiently.
+This structured approach significantly reduced complexity and made it easier to expand the system with additional features.

-The final code and schematiscs for my project are at the bottom after my first milestone.
+The final code and schematics for my project are included below after my first milestone.

 # Challenges
 Some challenges I encountered during this process included issues with my fingerprint implementation.
 When I first coded the feature, adding a fingerprint would always override ID 1 instead of creating a new ID.
 To fix this, I used a for loop to iterate through the 127 available empty slots, allowing each new fingerprint to be assigned to the next available ID.